Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Discussion

 \subsection{Cluster assembly and dynamical effects}

 Clusters in our simulations form through the mergers of accreting subclusters, which in turn merge to form ever larger structures, corresponding to a hierarchical assembly of clusters.
+This is similar to the behavior found by recent simulations of larger ISM regions with lower mass resolution and a different subsets of the physics included in this work \citep{Rieder_2022_galaxy_cluster_sim,Dobbs_2022_massive_cluster_formation_sim}.
 By the time stellar feedback becomes important in the simulation most stars are concentrated in one or a few clusters.
 Stellar feedback eventually expels the remaining gas and the clusters become unbound, leading to their expansion and breakup \citep{Tutukov_1978_cluster_sim,Hills_1980_cluster_analytic,Mathieu_1983_cluster_SFE}.

 This qualitative picture appears to be robust to changes in initial conditions, such as turbulence or surface density, even though these simulations have significantly different star formation histories.
 We find that using periodic boundary conditions (Box runs) significantly hinders hierarchical cluster assembly, as it significantly decreases the overall gravitational potential \citep{federrath_sim_2012}, weakening gravitational focusing.
 In the Box run with external driving, we find that continued driving effectively prevents hierarchical merging.
 In this case a significant fraction of newly formed clusters are transient and dissolve after $<$2~Myr (Figure \ref{fig:box_merger_history_compare}).
 We find that turbulent driving significantly increases the number of stars outside clusters (Table \ref{tab:final_properties}), making it one of the few parameters that can significantly affect clustering.